 The top deck consisted of an 18-inch walkway surrounding an elevated, slightly-curved roof.
 There was a small bar running around the edge of the roof, about 3 inches in height, which apparently satisfied all safety requirements (there were some lifejackets on the boat, but all of the luggage was soon piled on top of them).
-Getting on the roof required an ungraceful scramble up the side of the cabin, over the 3 inch safety bar and then an awkward slip-and-slide maneuver to orient yourself on the slick convex surface to be facing out.
+Getting on the roof required a ungraceful scramble up the side of the cabin, over the 3-inch safety bar and then an awkward slip-and-slide maneuver to orient yourself on the slick convex surface to be facing out.
 Seeing as the roof was curved, it wasn’t long before you and your belongings started to slide back down to the edge, finding yourself pressed up against the metal safety rail that had been heating up in the Cambodian sunshine for a couple of hours.
 There was only one way to be comfortable on the roof of this boat, and that was laying down, feet braced against the bar.
 Unfortunately, there were 80 other people on the roof with you, so space was at a premium.
 There was absolutely no other way to be comfortable.
-John, myself, and the rest of our fellow travels experimented with many possible configurations.
+John, myself and the rest of our fellow travels experimented with many possible configurations.
 1) Sit on the edge, legs over the bar – legs fall asleep in 3 minutes.
-2) Sit cross-legged – slide down the curve to the safety bar resulting in minor burns and loss of blood to the feet.
+2) Sit cross-legged – slide down the curve, ending up against the safety bar resulting in minor burns and loss of blood to the feet.
 3) Slide legs under the bar – nope, legs too fat.

 The other thing was that, once you were up on the roof, the prospect of dismounting onto the 18-inch walking platform without going into the drink was a bit unnerving…even when we were still tied up to the dock.
 When we were whipping along at 45km/hr, the prospect was even grimmer.
 It seemed as though once you were up…you were up for good.
 This did not bode well for my plan to dismount and hide from the sun below deck for the last 2/3rds of the trip.